 Answer A is wrong.
-Point A is a common ground for both drivers; drivers are transistors.
-The computer uses them to control different actuators like the coils shown above, usually by grounding the control circuit.
+Point A is a common ground for both drivers.
+Drivers are transistors.
+The computer uses them to control different actuators, like the coils in the schematic, usually by grounding the control circuit.

 Answer B is correct.
-An open at point B results in no voltage input to the coil and a misfire code at both the number 1-4 cylinders.
+An open at point B results in no voltage input to the coil and a misfire code at both the number 1 and 4 cylinders.

 Answer C is wrong.
-An open in the 2-3 coil's power circuit will result in a no-spark problem with that coil only.
+An open in the 2-3 coil’s power circuit will result in a no-spark problem with that coil.

 Answer D is wrong.
-Resistance in the crankshaft position sensor's circuit causes a corrupt signal.
-This faulty signal will most likely result in a no-spark condition at either coil.
+Resistance in the crankshaft position sensor’s circuit will result in a corrupt signal and, most likely, a no-spark condition at both coils.